-- The Schlegeis Dam holds 126.5 million ³m water used to generate electricity with hydropower.
-The dam wall is 725 m long, 131 m high and 34 m wide.
+- The Schlegeisspeicer Dam holds 126.5 million ³m water used to generate electricity with hydropower.
+The dam wall is 750 m long, 131 m high and 34 m wide.

-- A new via ferrata with 1,260 drilling holes, handles and safety ropes, is the latest attraction for climbers.
+- A new Via Ferrata with 1,260 drilling holes, handles, and safety ropes, is the latest attraction for climbers.
 Called Schlegeis 131 it goes all the way from the bottom to the top of the dam wall.
 You can rent climbing equipment at the little restaurant at the dam wall.